FlyingFork/Onset-Discord-Webhook-Support/README.md

 6. Feel free to change the name and the channel but before you click **Save**, please press **Copy**!

-7. After you created the webhook, go back to your script.lua file and paste in your webhook URL in the first variable and remove **https://discordapp.com**.
+7. After you created the webhook, go back to your script.lua file and paste in your webhook URL in the **WebhookURL** variable and remove **https://discordapp.com**.

 *You should have something like: /api/webhooks/random number/random string and numbers*